-    This meeting is typically one or two days after the observation, allowing the observer time to collate any notes and retrieve helpful information, and giving the professor time to reflect on the session.
-In this meeting, both parties talk through the requested areas of focus and the professor identifies adjustments or suggestions which s/he feels may work well in this context for this group of students.
+This meeting is typically a few days after the observation, allowing the observer time to collate any notes and retrieve helpful information, and giving the professor time to reflect on the session.
+In this meeting, both parties talk through the requested areas of focus and the professor identifies adjustments or suggestions which they feel may work well in this context for this group of students.
 It's helpful here to be mindful of the fact that not all examples of "good practice" or "received wisdom" will work in all settings, and that you may want to disregard some suggestions if you feel they would not work for you or your students.

 To arrange a classroom observation, simply request a consultation by filling in the form and selecting "classroom observation" in the topics field.
 Alternatively, you can contact us centrally in the Center for Faculty Development:

 Center for Faculty Development T (206) 296-2144 | E firstname.lastname@example.org | Hunthausen 120